Compare cheap motor fleet insurance policies online

 Fleet insurance is a type of insurance policy that offers business and companies the means to cover multiple vehicles with a single insurance policy.
 The great advantage of this is that it removes the hassle of constantly managed multiple insurance policies.

-Most fleet insurance policies will also cover multiple drivers and specialist vehicles, making this an ideal insurance policy for taxi firms and trucking agencies.
+Most fleet insurance policies will also cover multiple drivers and specialist vehicles like taxis and private taxi hire, making this an ideal insurance policy for taxi firms and trucking agencies.

 A typical fleet insurance policy will cover hazards such as damage to the vehicle itself, replacement locks and keys or even cost associated with legal fees.
 If you are looking for insurance that protects more than one vehicle, fleet insurance might offer the risk management you require.